 Vehicles: Most lenders will allow you to retain the vehicle without signing a reaffirmation agreement so long as you stay current on the loan.
 Contact your lender before filing bankruptcy to find out what their policy is on reaffirmation agreement.

 How to get a reaffirmation agreement:

 If you wish to reaffirm any loan, please contact your lender as soon as possible after filing bankruptcy to request a reaffirmation agreement.
 You have just 45 days after your meeting of creditors to return the reaffirmation agreement to the lender.

 Are there benefits to signing a reaffirmation agreement?

 Mortgages: There are two benefits you may want to consider.
-If you do not sign a reaffirmation agreement, the mortgage account will be reported as “discharged” in chapter 7 bankruptcy even if you keep the loan current after filing bankruptcy.
-Most lender will only report timely payments if the debtor signs a reaffirmation agreement.
+If you do not sign a reaffirmation agreement, the mortgage account will be reported as “discharged” in a chapter 7 bankruptcy even if you keep the loan current after filing bankruptcy.
+Most lenders will only report timely payments if the debtor signs a reaffirmation agreement.
 Another potential benefit is the ability to obtain a loan modification or refinance in the future.
 Many lenders are refusing to refinance loans unless a reaffirmation agreement was signed.

 Consequences of signing a reaffirmation

 If you sign a reaffirmation agreement you will be personally responsible for repaying the loan after your bankruptcy discharge.
 You will not be able to file another chapter 7 for eight years.
 In the event of default, the lender will seek a deficiency judgment if the value of the collateral is insufficient to cover the amount of the loan.
 You could have your wages and bank accounts garnished.